itmosha/learning-assembly/README.md

 	5 - Basic integer operations (sum, division, product etc.)
-	6 - Using stack and its operations for reversing a string 7 - Floating-point numbers, basic operations on them
+	6 - Using stack and its operations for reversing a string 7 - Floating-point numbers, basic operations on them 8 - Using functions to calculate areas, perimeters etc.